A Guide to the Successful International Registration of Trademarks in the US

 A notice of allowance “allows” you to use the mark for commercial purposes within six months from the date the notice was issued and file a Statement of Use (SOU).
 If you cannot commercially use your mark within six months, you can request an extension of six months.

-Within two months of the USPTO approving your SOU, the USPTO will issue you a certificate of trademark registration.
+Within two months of the USPTO approving your SOU, the USPTO will issue you a trademark registration certificate.
 Unfortunately, submitting an SOU does not guarantee that it will be approved.
 In the latter case, your processing fees will not be refunded.

 Maintaining Your Trademark Registration

-While filing relevant documents, you must also check the status of the trademark registration every year, mainly when the trademark is 5,6,9 and 10 years old.
+While filing relevant documents, you must also check the trademark registration status every year, mainly when the trademark is 5,6,9 and 10 years old.

 International Trademark Application

-If you want to protect your trademark in countries other than the United States, you can either register the trademark separately in each country where you want the trademark protected or file an application with the WIPO for international trademark protection under the Madrid convention.
+If you want to protect your trademark in countries other than the United States, for example; trademark registration in Italy, UK or UAE you can either register the trademark separately in each of these countries separately or file an application with the WIPO for international trademark protection under the Madrid Protocol.

 But first, what is the Madrid system?